Niksko/blog/README.md

 Use the `figure` shortcode.
 This will automatically resize images to a few sizes, and serve them up depending on the size of the image.
+It also adds a lightbox triggered by tapping on the image that zooms the image to full size.

 Example: